Open main menu Close main menu

 Legislation

-The powers and functions of the Ombudsman are contained in five main pieces of legislation.
+The powers and functions of the Ombudsman are contained in six main pieces of legislation.